High School Enrichment Program

 RAM PANTRY

 Ram Pantry is a free food assistance program for college students currently enrolled at Fresno City College.
 The Ram Pantry believes that food insecurity and hunger should not be a barrier to success for students.
-The goal is to increase the graduation and course completion rate of our students.
+They offer daily snacks as well as food to take home and are located downstairs from the Bookstore.

 CAREER AND EMPLOYMENT CENTER